iamtimofe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo (Used for displaying output on the screen) echo \ (Used for displaying output on the screen) cat (One of it uses is that it displays content of a file)
+echo (Used for displaying output on the screen) echo \ (Used for displaying output on the screen) cat (One of it uses is that it displays content of a file) cat (One of it uses is that it displays content of a file)